Louis Strange: Aerial combat and bombing pioneer

 He safely returned to base, but was criticised by his CO for "causing unnecessary damage" to his instrument panel and seat in his efforts to regain the cockpit.
 The squadron's log book simply noted: "the squadron was fortunate in its personnel."

 On 21 September 1915 Louis Strange was appointed to form and command No. 23 Squadron RFC at Gosport, Hampshire.
 As a squadron commander he held the acting-rank of major, to which he was appointed on 5 November, the day he married his wife, Marjorie.
 Due to appendicitis Strange handed over command in March 1916.

 Strange then established No. 1 School of Air Gunnery at Hythe in Kent, with the acting-rank of lieutenant-colonel, and formed No. 2 School of Air Gunnery at Turnberry.
 On 1 April 1917 he became Assistant Commandant at the Central Flying School, graded as a wing commander and retaining his acting rank.
 On 26 June 1918 Strange was selected to command the newly formed 80th Wing.
 During the next five months he was to be awarded both the Distinguished Flying Cross and the Distinguished Service Order.

 His wing of Sopwith Camels, S.E.5s, DH.9s and Bristol Fighters launched massed raids on the enemy airfields, reducing the effectiveness of German aerial response.
 Between 1 July and 11 November the seven squadrons under Strange's command (including Nos.
 88, 92, 103, 2 AFC & 4 AFC) – the latter two of which were from the Australian Flying Corps – destroyed or drove 'down out of control' some 449 German aircraft, as well as 23 balloons.

-On 24 September 1918 Louis' younger brother Gilbert John Strange, a 7-kill ace and a captain in No. 40 Squadron, was killed in action.
+On 24 September 1918 Louis' younger brother Gilbert John Strange, a 7-victory ace and a captain in No. 40 Squadron, was killed in action.